GMA General Policies

 - Clothing depicting alcohol, tobacco, drugs, or other objectionable material is prohibited

-- Facial hair, body piercing, and tattoos are not allowed (religious exemptions must be approved by the Principal)
+- Facial hair, body piercing, and tattoos are not allowed (religious exemptions must be approved by the Head of School)

 On occasion the GMA students will have a “Dress Down Day” for purposes of school-wide fundraising or celebrations.
 On “Dress Down Days” students may wear clothing other than their uniform.
 Clothing must be school-appropriate and students must adhere to the following dress code rules: